peterhinch/micropython-nano-gui/README.md

 ### 2.2.1 Monochrome use

-The official driver for OLED displays using the SSD1306 chip is provided, but the source is here:
+A copy of the official driver for OLED displays using the SSD1306 chip is provided.
+The official file is here:
  * [SSD1306 driver](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py).

 Displays based on the Nokia 5110 (PCD8544 chip) require this driver.
 It is not in this repo but may be found here:
  * [PCD8544/Nokia 5110](https://github.com/mcauser/micropython-pcd8544.git)

+The Sharp display is supported in `gui/drivers/sharp`.
+See README.md and demos.

 ### 2.2.2 Color use

-Drivers for Adafruit 0.96", 1.27" and 1.5" OLEDS and the Sharp display are included in the source tree.
+Drivers for Adafruit 0.96", 1.27" and 1.5" OLEDS are included in the source tree.
 Each driver has its own small `README.md`.
-The default driver for the larger OLEDs is Pyboard specific, but there are cross platform alternatives in the directory.
+The default driver for the larger OLEDs is Pyboard specific, but there are slightly slower cross platform alternatives in the directory - see the code below for usage on ESP32.

 If using the Adafruit 1.5 or 1.27 inch color OLED displays it is suggested that after installing the GUI the following script is pasted at the REPL.
 This will